Table of contents

 These are among the few sources companies can use to determine their brand intelligence.
 The concept is often used to change the image of the brand.
 It offers context to an audience, which helps to understand consumers' particular sentiments toward the brand.
 Brand intelligence is an integral part of brand success in such a case.

 The approach can be of massive assistance in establishing a particular image of a company.
-Essentially, it is all about looking at the available data to understand a brand better and see how a target audience perceives it.
-With the crucial information in mind, businesses can develop business strategies considering the input from brand intelligence.
+Essentially, it is all about looking at the available data using brand intelligence solutions to understand a brand better and see how a target audience perceives it.
+With the crucial information in mind and right brand intelligence software at hand, businesses can develop strategies that can keep customers loyal without risking the brand positioning.

-- Collecting quantitative data.
+2. Collecting quantitative data.
 Such type of data is numerical and statistical data.
 For instance, in the case of brand intelligence, quantitative data can be a number of mentions of the brand on social media.
 In such a case, quantitative data can be collected from forums, blogs, and social media platforms.
-Naturally, collecting data should be delivered online.
+Naturally, collecting data should be delivered by brand intelligence software online.

-These are key steps toward brand intelligence.
+These are key steps to leverage the full potential of brand intelligence solutions.
 Following them ensures a high chance there will be enough data to portray a clear perception of your brand.

 All in all

-The case shows that brand intelligence is an important part of one’s competitive strategy.
-While there are certain steps of establishing the concept, it is often useful to follow such steps and utilize existing resources like Google Analytics.
-It will be easier to make business-related decisions with a clear understanding of how clients and competitors view your brand.
+The case shows that brand intelligence software is an important part of one’s competitive strategy.
+While there are certain steps of managing the concept properly, it is essential to use data-driven brand intelligence solutions.
+After you choose to implement a brand intelligence software, it will be easier to make business-related decisions with a clear understanding of how clients and competitors view your brand.

 FAQ